Jakersnell/RCC/README.md

 the [Saltwater](https://github.com/jyn514/saltwater) compiler project.
 I chose this my backend framework as [LLVM](https://llvm.org/) is extremely complex and very overkill for this project.
 [Cranelift](https://cranelift.dev/) is much easier to pick up and still provides the necessary features for this project.
-The backend then emits binary that can be run by the computer.
+After the backend is finished with its work it then emits a binary executable that can be run by the computer.

 ### Testing